 Boys in the Shell year are divided into two parallel streams.
 Within these, boys are placed in a form according to their marks in the Common Entrance or Scholarship examinations.
-Mathematics and Languages are taught in divisions arranged by ability.
-Whatever set they are in, all Harrovians end up with a similar number of good (I)GCSEs (normally ten or 11).
+Mathematics, Modern Foreign Languages and Latin are taught in divisions arranged by ability.
+Whatever set they are in, all Harrovians end up with a similar number of good (I)GCSEs (normally ten).

 Which public examinations do Harrovians take?

 GCSEs and their international equivalent (IGCSEs) at the end of the Fifth Form.
-A levels at the end of the Upper Sixth, with the exception of Modern Foreign Languages, for which boys sit Pre-U examinations.
+A levels at the end of the Upper Sixth, with the exception of Modern Foreign Languages, Art and History of Art, in which boys sit Pre-U examinations.